 Although this simplified explanation of a gene therapy procedure sounds like a happy ending, it is little more than an optimistic first chapter in a long story; the road to the first approved gene therapy procedure was rocky and fraught with controversy.
 Gene therapy actually started around 1984 when Gluzman, Carter & Muzyczka developed a gene delivery system derived from adenoviruses and adeno-associated viruses.
 Soon it became clear that the biology of human gene therapy is very complex, and there are many techniques that still need to be developed and diseases that need to be understood more fully before gene therapy can be used appropriately.
 A major drawback came in 1999 with the first gene therapy death (see also video 5).

 In 2001, the 500th gene therapy clinical trial was submitted to the FDA/NIH for approval.
 Whereas in 2003, the first commercial gene therapy medicine (Gendicine) was available on the market in China.
 Gendicine is registered for the treatment of head and neck cancers.
 In November 2005, China approved Oncorine (H101), an oncolytic adenovirus, to be used in combination with chemotherapy as a treatment for patients with late stage refractory nasopharyngeal cancer.
-See also sections Gene Therapy in China and Medical Tourism.
+See also sections Medical Tourism and Gene Therapy Products on the Market.

 In 2008, three groups reported positive results using gene therapy to treat Leber's Congenital Amaurosis (LCA), a rare inherited retinal degenerative disorder that causes blindness in children.
 The patients had a defect in the RPE65 gene, which was replaced with a functional copy using adeno-associated virus.
 The LCA trials were conducted independently by groups in the United Kingdom, Florida, and Pennsylvania.
 The first operation was carried out on a 23 year-old British male in early 2007.
 In all three clinical trials, patients recovered functional vision without apparent side-effects.
 These studies, which used adeno-associated virus, have spawned a number of new studies investigating gene therapy for human retinal disease.